shahibur/High-School-Management-System/README.md

 # High-School-Management-System
-This is simple project
-using java swing and Mysql is used as database.
+Simple project based on java swing and Mysql database for project-200.